morph-l2/morph/contracts/contracts/lido/README.md

 - Maintaining a user experience on Layer 2 that closely resembles that of the Ethereum mainnet At this stage, the implementation aims to deliver a scalable and reliable solution for Lido to bridge ERC20-compatible tokens between Morph and the Ethereum chain.

-[*]: Please note that the current implementation may not accommodate non-standard ERC20 functionalities.
-For instance, rebasable tokens or those with transfer fees may not function correctly.
-If your token has unique ERC20 logic, please verify its compatibility with the bridge before use.

 ## Security surface overview

 | Statement                                                                                                                                    | Answer                                                                                                                                                                                                                                                                             |